 Worried about the Surface Pro as a laptop replacement?
 Think of it as a laptop with a detachable keyboard.
 Seriously, this thing has the power to do anything you need a laptop to do and more.
 With a full version of Windows 10and a super-light form factor, the Surface Pro is just as capable for a workday at the office as it is for laying on the couch watching cat videos.

-That extra oomph really shows.
-Not only did it perform spectacularlywell in our benchmarks, it’s excellent as an everyday workhorse.
+Even so, the Surface Pro performed well enough in our benchmarks for typical productivity tasks, and it remains excellent as an everyday workhorse.
 It’s quick, snappy, and versatile, everything you could want out of an ultra-portable laptop plus it’s the best tabletaround when you need it to be.
-There are a number of rumors pointing toward a redesigned version coming in 2019, as well as an 8th-gen CPU update later this fall.
+The smaller, $400 Surface Go has arrived, while rumors point toward a redesigned versionof the Surface Pro coming in 2019 and an 8th-gen CPU update later this fall.

 Read our full Surface Pro (2017) review